lebriggs/laura_website_2/content/blog/post_index/index.md

 **1. Refactor and Simplify**

-- **What Refactor Means:**<br>
-Refactoring is all about cleaning up the code without changing how it functions.
-This makes it easier for people who aren't me to understand and maintain the code.
+**Refactoring** (or restructuring) is all about cleaning up the code without changing how it functions.
+This process makes the code more organized and readable, making it easier for people who aren't me to understand and maintain it.

 - **Combine Related Functions:**<br>
 I'll look for places where I can combine similar functions to make the code cleaner.
 For example, if reading and writing the YAML front matter share many steps, I’ll merge them into a single function.